Ontario Northland Railway: Plans to resume Northlander passenger service

 In December 2022, the provincial government announced that it would purchase 3 new train sets from Siemens Mobility Limited at a cost of $140 million.
-Each train set would consist of a locomotive and three passenger cars.
+Each train set would consist of a Charger locomotive and three Venture passenger cars.
 The train sets are for the restoration of Northlander train service between Toronto and Cochrane, which would operate four to seven times per week depending on season.
 There would be 16 stops: Toronto (Union Station), Langstaff, Gormley, Washago, Gravenhurst, Bracebridge, Huntsville, South River, North Bay, Temagami, Temiskaming Shores, Englehart, Kirkland Lake/Swastika, Matheson, Timmins and Cochrane.

 Passenger trains

-ONR operated the following passenger services:
+ONR operates or operated the following passenger services: